May 22, 2011, Europe

 Entering Germany, windmills to produce green energy

-Back on the road, we pass signs for Aachen.
-The name rings a bell, this was where Anne Frank's family lived after fleeing Frankfurt, Germany, before settling in Amsterdam.
-It is also a famous battle site, the first German city conquered by the Americans in World War Two.
-I will see it on another visit but now we must find Willie.
+Back on the road after our coffee break, we pass signs for Aachen.
+The name is familiar, this was where Anne Frank's family lived after fleeing Frankfurt, Germany, before settling in Amsterdam.
+It is also a famous battle site, the first German city conquered by the Americans in World War Two I will see in on another visit, but now we must find Willie.
 Hours of driving and now we cross an invisible border to Belgium.

-Everything is so peaceful; I close my eyes and try to imagine this place during the hell years, the Nazi era; no open borders, only people killing each other, bombing each others' towns and farms.
+Everything is so peaceful; I close my eyes and try to imagine this place during the hell years, the Nazi era; no open borders, only people killing each other, bombing each other's towns and arms.
 On these peaceful picturesque lands many thousands lost their lives.

 We drive south, heading towards France.
-None of us speak any French.
+Noe of us speak any French.

 My thoughts turn to Willie.
-I try to connect with the battle, with him, I imagine a young man, the cold; it was the coldest January on record, the land was covered with snow.
-The fear, the uncertainty of combat, Grandpa trying to catch up with him but not succeeding, the family back home on pins and needles.
+I try to connect with the battle, with him.
+I imagine a young man, the cold; it was the coldest January on record, the land was covered with snow.
+The fear, the uncertainly of combat.
+Grandpa trying to catch up with him, but not succeeding, the family back home on pins and needles.
 Willie had been injured in combat.
-The family received a telegram, Willie earned a "Purple Heart" but was soon back in combat.
+The family received a telegram, Willie earned a "Purple Heart:, but soon was back in combat.
 The American forces were short of men and thus injured soldiers were sent back to combat very quickly.

 It is a beautiful day, everything is green.
-Everything is so peaceful now but in my mind I hear the gunshots, see the explosions, see the snow and the young men in the trenches, or running for cover, tired and cold, I feel like saying ..."Cousin Willie, we have not forgotten you.
+Everything is so peaceful now but in my mind I hear the gunshots, see the snow and the young men in the trenches, or running for cover, tired and cold.
+I feel like saying, "Cousin Willie, we have not forgotten you.
 We have not forgotten your sacrifice.
 I am coming to visit you."
-We are driving patiently, no one is complaining, we all feel we are on a mission.
+We are driving patiently, no one is complaining.
+We all feel we are on a mission.

 16 km to St. Avold, nearly there